-Anti-inflammatory foods that won't put your body into attack mode = fewer immune cells to flush away in lymph.
+Anti-inflammatory foods that won't put your body into attack mode equals fewer immune cells to flush away in lymph.

-High-fiber foods add bulk that keeps waste products and toxins bound and flowing in lymph as well as in the large intestines.
-No surprise: leafy greens are winners here, too!
+High-fiber foods add bulk that keeps waste products and toxins bound and flowing in your lymph as well as in the large intestines.
+(47)

-Lower-sugar (especially low-to-no fructose) foods keep inflammation (which leads to swelling) in check.
-Avocados and berries are fruits that won't disappoint your lymph.
+Lower-sugar foods (especially low-to-no fructose) keeps your inflammation (which leads to swelling) in check.
+Avocados and berries are fruits that assist the lymph.
 Avoid high fructose corn syrup (HFCS) that's basically in all processed food.
-(8)
+(48)

-Medium chain triglycerides (MCTs) bypass the lymph because they're small enough and don't need bile for transport.
-(9) People with an already challenged lymph system can give it a break by consuming MCTs in coconut oil (which, for the record, also contain some long-chain fatty acids that'll need some extra processing in the lymph for transport).
+Medium-chain triglycerides (MCTs) bypass your lymph because they're small enough and don't need bile for transport.
+If you have an already challenged lymph system, you can ease their lymph by consuming MCTs in coconut oil (which also contain some long-chain fatty acids that'll need some extra processing in the lymph for transport).
+(49)

 Everybody needs a little help now and then.
 Your lymphatic system is no exception.